-- Add store-bought chunky salsa sauce, and veggie broth.
+- Add store-bought chunky salsa sauce and veggie broth.
 Stir to combine.

 - Add canned sweet corn, canned black bean, pre-cooked white rice, and more taco seasoning mix.
 Stir to combine.
-Bring to boil and it is ready for the oven.
+Bring to a boil and it is ready for the oven.
 It should take you at most 10 minutes to get them done.